Lakewood Construction Accident Lawyers

 - Other miscellaneous expenses

 Remember that this option is only available to those injured by parties other than their employer.
-If you are unsure exactly whom to take action against, an experienced Washington construction accident lawyer from Briggs & Briggs can help you decide which course to take.
+If you are unsure exactly whom to take action against, an experienced Washington construction accident lawyer from The Law Offices of Briggs & Briggs can help you decide which course to take.

 Recovering from a construction accident can be a difficult time in your life.
 In addition to painful injuries and sky-high medical bills, you may be unable to return to work and provide for yourself and your family.
 Fortunately, an experienced workers’ compensation lawyer can help you recover the compensation you need.